32-git/units_converter/README.md

 # units_converter

-A place to convert units from all the main fields of measurement.
+A place to convert frequently used units from all the main fields of measurement.

 Always open to improvement in form of new fields and especially new units.